SamirIngley/LocalDeals/README.md

 Flaws:
 0. selenium is used to test websites, when testing a website you generally have all the information about where you're supposed to go, and how things are labeled.
 Even consumer grade websites do not use standard labelling for their html.
 I'm, however, not testing websites, I'm searching them blindly - this makes it a little more difficult to manipulate and more error prone, I therefore have to try lots of different methods until one fits.
 If you know of any better methods let me know!
+1. Not technically, necessarily, the cheapest because it only checks the first few results on the website and does not sort the results on each website.
-1. only businesses with websites get searched
+2. only businesses with websites get searched
-2. only if my code is able to find and access the search box of the website, granted I'm not denied access for being a bot.
+3. only if my code is able to find and access the search box of the website, granted I'm not denied access for being a bot.